Skip to main content

 Updated

-Verbier and the Four Valleys is the biggest ski area in Switzerland, with 410km of linked pistes accessed by 93 ski lifts.
+Verbier and the Four Valleys is the biggest ski area in Switzerland.
 The ski terrain starts at 1,250m and tops out at 3,330m at the summit of Mont Fort.

 The main things to know about the Verbier ski area are: